MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-create-a-new-company.md

  You can now import the configuration package that you exported from ADD INCLUDE<!--[!INCLUDE[demo](../../includes/how-to-configure-new-companies.md).

  After you create a new company, some tables are automatically filled in, even if no company template is applied.
 For example, you can review the standard codes for posting and batch transactions in the **Source Code** window.
-If you provide a local version of ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->, you should review this table and consider any local language issues.
+If you provide a local version of [!INCLUDE[d365fin](includes/d365fin_md.md)], you should review this table and consider any local language issues.

 ## See Also
  Source Code Setup